-LIFE data; including follow-up visit month contact forms, can be used to identify participants at risk for missing an annual outcomes visit.
+LIFE data; including 6-, 12-month contact forms, can be used to identify participants at risk for missing an annual outcomes visit.
 A participant is considered inactive when he or she misses an annual visit and does not complete a rescheduled visit within three months of the original annual visit date.
 When a participant is inactive, the clinic must document this on missed visit form.
-The study website will allow clinics to produce current reports on the semi-annual follow up visit month contacts and on semi-annual outcomes visit attendance at each clinic, including a listing of all participants with missed visits.
+The study website will allow clinics to produce current reports on 6-, and 12-month contacts and on annual outcomes visit attendance at each clinic, including a listing of all participants with missed visits.
 Attendance at intervention sessions does not count towards a participant's activity status, though it might help identify participants at risk for becoming inactive.
-Only semi-annual outcome visits count in this regard.
+Only annual outcome visits count in this regard.